canonical/charmed-openstack-upgrader/docs/how-to/interruption.rst

 SIGINT or SIGTERM signals
 -------------------------

-COU will exit upon receiving SIGINT or SIGTERM signals, but if the upgrade is already in progress one of two behaviours will occur.
+**COU** will exit upon receiving SIGINT or SIGTERM signals, but if the upgrade is already in progress one of two behaviours will occur.
 If SIGINT or SIGTERM is sent only once (e.g. by pressing *ctrl+c* once), currently running steps will be allowed to finish, but any further upgrade step will be cancelled.
-If cou receives two or more SIGINTs (e.g. by pressing *ctrl+c* multiple times) or SIGTERMs, the upgrade will be cancelled abruptly in a potentially unsafe way: currently running steps will be immediately stopped, and no further step will be executed.
+If **COU** receives two or more SIGINTs (e.g. by pressing *ctrl+c* multiple times) or SIGTERMs, the upgrade will be cancelled abruptly in a potentially unsafe way: currently running steps will be immediately stopped, and no further step will be executed.
 This is generally not recommended as